 Listen, I get it.
-It’s so easy to go with the flow, especially when you’re working so hard to keep up with the demand that the end-of-the-year brings.
+It’s so easy to go with the flow, especially when you’re working so hard to keep up with the demand that the end of the year brings.
 But a little extra work now will make January that much sweeter.

 Think of it this way: wouldn’t it be so much better if you took advantage of this awesome time of year to promote your business?
-Coming up with a solid plan will help keep your books more full and keep your income more steady for the longer term, especially when those post-holiday bills start coming in (I feel ya there!).
+Coming up with a solid plan will help keep your books full and keep your income more steady for the longer term, especially when those post-holiday bills start coming in (I feel ya there!).

 The key is to find ways to promote your business that feel right for you.
-If you tend to really shy away from doing any kinds of ‘selling’, I urge you to go outside your comfort zone, just a little.
+If you tend to really shy away from doing any kind of ‘selling’, I urge you to go outside your comfort zone, just a little.

-You are a health care professional, and you have a business to run.
+You are a healthcare professional, and you have a business to run.
 It’s ok to respect both of those things.